Manulea lutarella

-Eilema lutarella is a moth of the family Erebidae.
+Eilema lutarella is a species of moth in the family Erebidae.
 It is found in North Africa through Central Europe up to the area surrounding the Amur River and Sakhalin.
 In the north, it is found up to Scandinavia, Komi Republic in European Russia, Vitim river in Siberia.

 The wingspan is 27–30 mm.
 The moth flies from July to August depending on the location.